pqvst/cafeandcowork/data/tokyo/walkabout-coffee.md

 time_limit: false
 facebook:
 instagram:
+images:
+  - inside.jpg
+  - desks.jpg
 ---

 A very small cafe that originates in Australia.
-The plugs are available bit out of sight underneath the table but it's on every seat.
-The lamps on the desk is also very helpful.
+Plugs are available althought they are a bit out of sight underneath the table.
+Desks are well lit with natural light + a soft lamp and lovely to stay around.
 It's crazy they are open till 10pm on weekdays, and open from 7:30.